 Perioperative Quality Improvement and Patient Safety (MSH)

-The Department of Anesthesia, Mount Sinai Hospital, University of Toronto will offer a one year fellowship in perioperative quality improvement and patient safety (QIPS).
-The goal of the fellowship is to provide anesthesiologists with the necessary knowledge and skill to plan, execute, and lead QIPS initiatives as part of their clinical and academic career.
+The Department of Anesthesia at Mount Sinai Hospital, University of Toronto, will offer a one-year fellowship in perioperative quality improvement and patient safety (QIPS).
+The goal of the fellowship is to provide anesthesiologists with the necessary knowledge and skills to plan, execute, and lead QIPS initiatives as part of their clinical and academic careers.
 The fellowship will start in July/August to coincide with a year-long quality improvement methodology curriculum.

 Clinical responsibilities

-Surgical cases in the operating room consist of general surgery, orthopedics, plastics, gynecology, ophthalmology, otolaryngology, oral and maxillofacial surgery, dentistry, urology and major oncological surgery.
-Fellows will be taking 16 hour in-house calls with staff and residents covering both the operating rooms emergency surgeries and Labour and Delivery.
+Surgical cases in the operating room consist of general surgery, orthopedics, plastics, gynecology, ophthalmology, otolaryngology, oral and maxillofacial surgery, dentistry, urology, and major oncological surgery.
+Fellows will be taking 16-hour in-house calls with staff and residents, covering both the operating rooms for emergency surgeries and Labour and Delivery.
 Fellows will get one protected day per week to focus on their QIPS projects and academic work.

 Fellowship Objectives: